Linux - User (Uid)

 Introduction

 Every user who has access to a Linux system needs a login and a password.
-Each user must belong to a primary group and for security or access purposes can belong to several secondary groups.

-In order to create new logins, modify or delete users, you must already be logged in as root.
+In order to create new logins, and modify or delete users, you must already be logged in as root.

 - the root account (the superuser, who has permission to do anything),